wp-plugins/frontier-post/readme.txt

 == Changelog ==

 = Planned =
-* Simple email notifications to admin for posts pending approval, and to author when approved
-* Save button on Frontier edit form (so user can save post and stay on form)
-* Submit button: New setting to decide if user is taken to My Posts or to the actual post when a new post is submitted or edited.

-= 1.7.0 =
+= 2.0.0 =
 * BETA - Only for testing
+* Template forms: Forms can be copied (and changed) to theme folder - See FAQ
 * Option: Exclude categories by ID from dropdowns on form
 * Option: Email to list of emails on post for approval
-* Option: Email to Author when post is approved (Pending to Publish) *
+* Option: Email to Author when post is approved (Pending to Publish)
+* Save button on Frontier edit form (so user can save post and stay on form)
+* Submit button: New setting to decide if user is taken to My Posts or to the actual post when a new post is submitted or edited.

 = 1.6.2 =
 * Translation fixes (Thanks: Thomasz Bednarek)